 This industry is often seasonal and as a result those manufacturers who supply the construction industry with materials have to be able to predict demand months in advance.
-Planning future demand requirements into Taylor Scheduler and then scheduling today's requirement with future demand in mind, is something Taylor Scheduler is good at.
+Planning future demand requirements into Taylor APS and then scheduling today’s requirement with future demand in mind, is something APS is good at.

 Manufacturers in the construction materials industry usually have unique manufacturing scheduling requirements because their products are unique.
 They typically need production scheduling software that is able to model their unique manufacturing process, which is one key reason we have customers in this industry.

-- priortize certain machines to increase your return on investment.
+- Prioritize certain machines to increase your return on investment.

 Construction Materials manufacturers have turned to Taylor products to help them solve these intricate, mission-critical planning and scheduling problems.